Introduction to Opioid Addiction

 – Codeine – Fentanyl – Hydrocodone – Oxycodone – Oxymorphone – Morphine

 Heroin is an illegal drug that is a highly addictive substance derived from morphine, which is obtained from opium poppy plants.
 Some prescription opioid pain relievers have similar effects to heroin.
+When individuals develop tolerance or lose access to prescribed opioids, they may turn to street drugs like heroin, which can be even more dangerous due to the risk of contamination with substances such as fentanyl.
 According to research, the misuse of these medicines may pave the way for heroin use.

 Definition of Opioid Addiction